 To register for the training sessions we offer for AYSO’s Safe Haven, you need to do two things:

-- First, apply to become an AYSO Volunteer.
-To do that, please follow the instructions offered on this page: https://ayso13.org/how-to-become-a-volunteer/
+- First, apply to become an AYSO volunteer.

-For Coaches, the in-person version of AYSO’s Safe Haven is required.
-For everyone else, the in-person version is recommended, but you can take the online version of the course offered through AYSOU.org.
-You are also welcome to take both.
+Coaches must take the in-person version of AYSO’s Safe Haven course.
+The in-person version is still recommended for other volunteers, but online version of the course is also available through AYSOU.org.
+It’s also possible to take both.